ROCm/HIP/docs/understand/programming_model_reference.rst

   multidimensional as the user interprets the calculated values to be.

   The size of a warp is architecture dependent and always fixed.
-Warps are signified by the set of communication primitives at their disposal.
+Warps are signified by the set of communication primitives at their disposal, as discussed in :ref:`warp-cross-lane`.

 Block
   The middle grouping is called a block or thread block.
 The defining feature